Medical College of Georgia: Admissions

 More than 3,100 students have applied for 230 first-year slots.
-Matriculating students entering for 2019-2020 had an average grade point average of 3.80 and MCAT score of 511, well above the national average for students accepted to US medical schools.
+Matriculating students entering for 2019-2020 had an average grade point average of 3.80 and MCAT score of 511, in the 82 percentile and well above the national average for students accepted to US medical schools.

-Campus
+Campuses

 The main campus resides in Augusta, Georgia on the Health Sciences campus of Augusta University.
 All first- and second-year students attend classes at either the Augusta main campus or the University of Georgia Health Science Campus in Athens through the AU/UGA Medical Partnership.

 In a student's third and fourth years, a student may choose to study on the main Augusta campus, based at Augusta University Medical Center, or to study at a regional campus for their clinical rotations.
 MCG has four satellite campuses:

-The Southwest campus in Albany, was the first residential campus opened in 2010.
+The Southwest campus, in Albany, was the first residential campus opened in 2010.
 It marked the school's first efforts to increase the number of physicians produced in the state of Georgia, a problem the university had vowed to address.

-The Southeast campus, in Savannah and Brunswick, opened in 2011 with seven third-year students beginning rotations at two medical centers and hosts nearly 40 students annually.
+The Southeast campus in Savannah and Brunswick, opened in 2011 with seven third-year students beginning rotations at two medical centers and hosts nearly 40 students annually.

-The Northwest campus is located in Rome, opened in 2013.
+The Northwest campus, located in Rome, opened in 2013.
 Students work with the Harbin Clinic, Floyd Medical Center, and Redmond Regional Medical Center, with some classes and training provided on facilities provided by the centers.

-The University of Georgia Health Sciences Campus in Athens where students were first hosted by the University of Georgia in 2010, aimed at growing the number of excellently prepared physicians the state produces.
+The University of Georgia Health Sciences Campus in Athens is where students were first hosted by the University of Georgia in 2010, aimed at growing the number of excellently prepared physicians the state produces.

 Traditions

-White Coat ceremony
+White Coat Ceremony

 First-year medical students are given their white coats in an annual tradition to mark their first steps as a medical professional.
 The jacket is shorter than the long coats full-fledged doctors wear, to mark them as students until they earn their full degree.

-Raft debate
+Raft Debate

-Every year, differences in medical specialties are highlighted by one question: "A surgeon, an internist and an obstetrician are aboard a simulated sinking ship.
+Every year, differences in medical specialties are highlighted by one question: "A surgeon, an internist, and an obstetrician (or alternatively, a pediatrician or psychiatrist) are aboard a simulated sinking ship.
 Their only escape is a one-person raft.
 Who should be the sole survivor?"

+Match Day

+Every year for the NRMP Match Day, the Medical College of Georgia celebrates with a costume-themed ceremony.
+Students are encouraged to dress in costumes that align with the year's theme as they celebrate finding out their match locations.